fitoretahiri/Fake-News-Detection/README.md

 # Fake-News-Detection

 FactChecker is a web based application.
-Its purpose is to check wether the provided news are reliable or not reliable.
+Its purpose is to check whether the provided news are reliable or not reliable.

 ## Machine Learning Model Details